Alcohol and Drug Counselor Specialization (ADCS) for MSSWs

 - SW679 for MSSW students: Spring advanced practicum seminar (1-1/2 hour)

 These classes satisfy 180 classroom hours towards completion of the CADC substance abuse specific classroom hours.
 In recent years, the Kentucky CADC board has accepted practice and HBSW classes that will complete the total of 270 class hour requirement.
 Also, SW661 includes CADC training requirements for Ethics (6 hours) and HIV (2 hours) as well as KY licensing requirements for 12 hours of case management training.

 There is a limit of advanced practicum sites available for the ADCS program.
 Because of this, beginning with the Fall 2013, the ADCS program will be limited to approximately 12 advanced practicum students.
-We will be distributing procedures for applications by December and accepting applications through January 30th.
-We will send out acceptance letters by Mid February.
-To apply to the ADCS program click here.

 - Who is eligible?
 All students who are in good standing in the Kent School MSSW program are eligible to apply; however a limited number are accepted based upon the number of advanced practicum sites available.
 See ADCS enrollment in the prior paragraph.